-Creative Bioarray provides high quality drug-drug interaction services to meet FDA and EMA guidance, including identification of drug metabolizing enzymes, CYP and UGT inhibition assays, and inhibition studies towards less common metabolizing enzymes, such as MAO, FMO, NAT, AOX, and CES.
+Creative Bioarray provides high quality drug-drug interaction services, including identification of drug metabolizing enzymes, CYP and UGT inhibition assays, and inhibition studies towards less common metabolizing enzymes, such as MAO, FMO, NAT, AOX, and CES.

 Metabolism-mediated drug-drug interactions (DDI) refer to the interference of simultaneously administered drugs with each other's ADME (absorption, distribution, metabolism, and elimination) process by inducing or inhibiting the activities of drug metabolizing enzymes and/or drug transporters.
 Concomitant medications may result in an abrupt alteration in metabolism or transport that can lead to an unwanted augmentation or decrease in the blood level of a drug administered to a patient, changing the known safety and efficacy of a drug and leading to severe side effects.
 Thus evaluation of new drug candidates for DDI is recommended by the US Food and Drug Administration (FDA)1.

 The study of DDI for a new drug usually starts with in vitro studies to determine whether a drug is a substrate, inhibitor, or inducer of metabolizing enzymes.
 The assays can be carried out either at sub-cellular level or at cellular level.

 Creative Bioarray provides a range of high quality in vitro DDI assessment services, including:

 - Cytochrome P450 induction and inhibition assays

 - UGT induction

 Apart from enzyme inhibition, transporter inhibition and substrate identification have gradually become the spotlight of drug-drug interaction (DDI) research.
 Drug transporters play an increasingly important role in drug development because of transporter mediated DDI and its correlation with potential pharmacological and toxicological outcomes.